 Quarterly Estimated Tax Penalty: What You Actually Owe If You Skip

-If you're self-employed and you skipped a quarterly estimated tax payment — or you're thinking about skipping one — this is the article you should read first.
+If you're a freelancer and you skipped a quarterly estimated tax payment — or you're thinking about skipping one — this is the article you should read first.
 The IRS underpayment penalty is real, but it's smaller than most people think, and there are three "safe harbor" rules that exempt you from it entirely.

 How the IRS underpayment penalty actually works